Brian Lantz - 6, 12 & nylon string guitars, vocals, synthesizer, mandolin and harmonica

 Dave Adcock - vocals and percussion

 Dave has been playing the drums since about 1970 with his first professional performance taking place in Louisville, Ky in 1975 with a band led by his infamous and crazy Uncle Henry.
 Dave's additional experiences include many performances throughout his Newark High School years including those in the Mobile Alabama Jazz Festival, and competitions in Montreal, Canada.
 Dave has played with many area rock bands throughout the late '70s and early '80s including Red, Matrix, Civilian, and Gossamer Wings.
 He then joined popular Delaware horn band Whale in June of 1984 playing countless clubs, proms, weddings, and private parties eventually opening for The Guess Who, Gary US Bonds, Tower of Power, The Spinners, Dave Mason, and Average White Band.
 He remained their drummer throughout their transition in 1999 to a 3-piece power trio known as Killer Whale which continued performing through mid-2006.
 Dave then became the third member of Acoustic Axis providing vocals and percussion via his LP congas, and has been performing with them ever since.
-Dave also is enjoying being back on the kit in a 5-member, Wilmington-area tribute band called "TVC15 - A Tribute to David Bowie" which debuted in December 2012.
-More info about that band is available at their Facebook page at www.facebook.com/tvc15band
+Dave also enjoyed being back on the kit in a 5-member, Wilmington-area tribute band called "TVC15 - A Tribute to David Bowie" which debuted in December 2012 until November 2016.
+Info about that band is still available at their Facebook page at www.facebook.com/tvc15band

 Rick Reader - vocals, guitar, and bass